cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

   `AnteHandler` will not compare `gas-prices` to the node's `min-gas-prices` since that value is local to each node - differing values across nodes would yield nondeterministic results.

-- **Route and Handler:** While `CheckTx` would have exited, `DeliverTx` continues to run [`runMsgs`](../core/baseapp.md#runtx-and-runmsgs) to fully execute each `Msg` within the transaction.
-  Since the transaction may have messages from different modules, `baseapp` needs to know which module to find the appropriate Handler.
-Thus, the `route` function is called via the [module manager](../building-modules/module-manager.md) to retrieve the route name and find the [`Handler`](../building-modules/handler.md) within the module.

-- **Handler:** The `handler`, a step up from `AnteHandler`, is responsible for executing each message in the `Tx` and causes state transitions to persist in `deliverTxState`.
-It is defined within a `Msg`'s module and writes to the appropriate stores within the module.
+- **Process `Msg`s:** While `CheckTx` would have exited, `DeliverTx` continues to run [`runMsgs`](../core/baseapp.md#runtx-and-runmsgs) to fully execute each `Msg` within the transaction.
+Since the transaction may have messages from different modules, `baseapp` needs to know which module should execute each `Msg`.
+This is handled by the `msgServiceRouter` in baseapp, which maps each `Msg` service method name to its `Msg` server inside a module.
+The `Msg` server is responsible for executing the `Msg` and causes state transitions to persist in `deliverTxState`.
+It is defined within a module's `Msg` Protobuf service and writes to the appropriate stores within the module.

 - **Gas:** While a `Tx` is being delivered, a `GasMeter` is used to keep track of how much gas is being used; if execution completes, `GasUsed` is set and returned in the